AkshathaLaxmi/terminal-tips-lol/tips.md

 **Tip**: `touch filename.date +%d`

 **Description**: Creates a file with the name filename.23 if the date on that day is the 23rd.
-You can add %m to also have the month in the name.
+You can add %m to also have the month or %y to include the year as well in the name.
 Helps to have a track of when you made a particular file. (date +%d must be within backticks. pls fix this if someone can.)

 ----